 The phrasebook will come in handy.
 So take it.

 A journey like that is better taken in a company of four.
 Then you'll occupy the whole compartment.
 I wouldn't recommend going alone cause chances are you'll be bored to death.
-It is really a long journey. almost 7 years ago
+It is really a long journey. over 7 years ago

 We have just done part of the Trans-Siberian (Moscow to Irkutsk) and while you can generally get by with a mixture of gesturing and English it is much more satisfying to be able to speak a few phrases and the Russians you meet will be all the more friendly if you at least give some Russian a go.